ska-telescope/ska-low-mccs-spshw/docs/src/guide/deploy.rst

                      enabled: true

-  * The ``simulated`` key indicates that devices should run against a simulator, or should simulate their interactions between hardware.
+  * The ``simulated`` key indicates that devices should run against a simulator, or should simulate their interactions with hardware.
-    Not all device templates support this key, and those that do may handle it in different ways.
+    Not all device templates support this key, and those that do may handle it in various ways.
     For example the subrack device template deploys a subrack simulator for it to monitor and control, whereas the TPM device template merely puts the TPM device into simulation mode.